Deeppatel-4032/Blog_panel_PR/README.md

 7. **Logout**: Users can log out from the "Profile" page.
 8. **Upload Image**: Users can upload an image for their blog post from the "Add Blog page.
+9. **Send Email**: Users can send email to other users forgot the password.
+10. **Forgot Password**: Users can forgot the password and get the otp in email.
+11. **Reset Password**: Users can reset the password using the otp.
+12. **Flash Message**: Users can see the flash message after login, logout, forgot password, reset password, and send email.
+13. **Randomstring**: Users can see the randomstring after send email.
+14. **OTP**: Users can see the otp after forgot password and reset password.
+15. **Refrensh Token**: Users can see the refrensh token after send email.

 ## File Uploads